 (2) A director, unless he or she sooner resigns, is removed from office or his or her office becomes vacant under clause 2(b), continues in office until his or her successor comes into office, notwithstanding that the term for which he or she was appointed may have expired.

-2. Resignation, removal, etc.
+2. Resignation, removal etc.

 The office of a director becomes vacant if he or she —